 !Explore program details

 !Explore is for youth who are passionate about the church and who desire a place in it—youth who are asking deep questions and long to share their vision, energy and hopes.
-Youth may apply for !Explore when they are in grade 11 or grade 12 for the summer program that immediately follows that year in school.
+Youth may apply for !Explore when they are in grades 10, 11 or 12 for the summer program that immediately follows that year in school.
 Up to fifteen participants will be selected for the program, which is divided into two parts.

 In consultation with their home pastors, participants identify five areas they want to pursue.
 These learning goals are integral to the Group Experience and the Congregational Experience.

 - a theological question or issue they want to wrestle with and discuss